zimagi/zimagi/docs/getting_started/Get Started_Part 2 _Components_draft.md

 Plugins can interface with any of Zimagi’s core services.
 For example, the user could use a data plugin to change which profiles have access to which data models, or use an import plugin to alter how imported data is validated.

-There are two types of specifications related to plugins: one for plugins themselves and plugin mixins.
+There are two types of specifications related to plugins - one for plugins themselves and one for plugin mixins.

 The plugin specifications are used to define a type of interface, as well as both required and optional parameters.
 The plugin specifications also contains specs for how the provider should be interacted with, detailing optional and required params.
 Plugin mixins can extend other types of mixins, and they also take required and optional params.